Leader of the Arts & Culture Society

 Diane is a Métis who is native and raised in Quebec.
 For more than 30 years, she has been working in the field of design and sales, but she is also a Visual Artist, Educator & Curator doing her own traditional artistic work.
-She designs plans for kitchens, bathrooms, space organizers.
+She designs layouts for kitchens, bathrooms, and space organizers.
 Some of her projects have been selected and published in popular magazines in Montreal.
-She is also co-owner with her partner in their company "2 Gals and a Hammer Consults Inc.“« (Deux filles et un marteau Consultation Inc).
+She is also co-owner with her partner in their company "2 Gals and a Hammer Consults Inc.“ (Deux filles et un marteau Consultation Inc).

 She has traveled and lived in Quebec, the United States, and across Canada, and currently lives in Toronto for over 15 years.
-From a young age, she has been fascinated by her own heritage and indigenous culture, and expresses it through her traditional works such as leather, drums, paintings, spiritual dolls, and so on.
+From a young age, she has been fascinated by her own heritage and indigenous culture, and expresses it through her traditional works such as leather works, drums, paintings, spiritual dolls, and so on.
 Diane is inspired by the many years of traditional teachings from her previous Grandmother/Elder and up to today with her current Elders in Ontario.
 These teachings are reflected in her paintings.

-She is the co-founder of the company "Dancing Deer" with her best friend.
-They have established more than 225 points of sale where their traditional creations will be represented throughout the United States and Canada, including the McMichael Museum in Kleinburg Ontario, the McCord Museum in Montreal, the Indian Museum in New Hampshire USA, and In different galleries etc.
+She was the co-founder of the company "Dancing Deer" with her best friend.
+They established more than 225 points of sale where their traditional creations were represented throughout the United States and Canada, including the McMichael Museum in Kleinburg Ontario, the McCord Museum in Montreal, the Indian Museum in New Hampshire USA, and in different galleries etc.